-Joy interrupted, “Why, why, why, why?
+Joy jumped in, “Why, why, why, why?
 You think Kim Jong-un is less moral than Trump?”

 “Oh, my God,” McCain gasped.
 “I mean, Putin — the aiding and abetting of Assad right now…”

 “On what topic?
-On what topic?” challenged Behar.
+On what topic?” challenged Joy.

 “Chemical gassing of children.
 Last time I checked, America isn’t doing that to anyone.
 And I think the moral relativism of that…Joy…I’m really trying right now.
 And I know…there’s some frustration about the way we’re communicating about this, and I completely understand it.
 But I will say, it’s hard for me to sit here with moral relativism about many things with Trump.
 If you think that Kim Jong-un, Vladimir Putin, and Bashar al-Assad, and President Trump are the exact same thing, it’s when you lose all arguments with me, in every way.”

-Surprisingly — given the show’s consistently left-centric audience — the crowd went wild.
+Surprisingly — given the show’s consistently leftward lean — the crowd went wild.

-Joy retorted with inanity, declaring, “What I’m saying is that I see that the two of them are backing off of war, and I see Trump provoking war.”
+Joy declared, “What I’m saying is that I see that the two of them are backing off of war, and I see Trump provoking war.”

 “Trump is not provoking.
 Do you know how you’re provoked to war?
 By the aiding and abetting…Assad would not have the power he has right now if it weren’t for Putin amping him up, giving him military, bombing hospitals…Putin did that.
 Trump didn’t do that.”

-The leftist ladies also repeated a favorite — and ludicrous — allegation against the Leader of the Free World: they claimed he is emotionally tenuous.
+The liberal ladies also repeated a favorite allegation against the Leader of the Free World: that he’s emotionally tenuous.